-- 6.24 Implementing key projects on the waterfront will be key to achieving this objective.
-The Vision points to a number of different ways that the waterfront could be improved so that it has a greater civic role and contributes more strongly to the public realm, identity and sense of place of the town.
+that it has a greater civic role and contributes more strongly to the public realm, identity and sense of place of the town.
 The key projects identified for the waterfront within the Vision are:

-- Tor15(s) Integration of Rendel Park
+- Tor15(s) Integration of Rendel Park •

-- Tor31(I) Heritage and Visitor Centre
+- Tor31(l) Heritage and Visitor Centre

-- Tor32(l) A Marina
+- Tor32(l) A Marina •

-- Tor34(l) Public realm enhancements, including pedestrian links.
+Tor34(l) - Public realm enhancements, • including pedestrian links.